JuliaLogging/TensorBoardLogger.jl/docs/src/index.md

 ## Explicit logging

-In alternative, you can also log data to TensorBoard through its functional interface, by calling the relevant method with a tag string and the data.
-For information on this interface refer to [Explicit interface](@ref)...
+As an alternative, you can also log data to TensorBoard through its functional interface, by calling the relevant method with a tag string and the data.
+For information on this interface refer to [Explicit interface](@ref).

+## Hyperparameter tuning

+Many experiments rely on hyperparameters, which can be difficult to tune.
+Tensorboard allows you to visualise the effect of your hyperparameters on your metrics, giving you an intuition for the correct hyperparameters for your task.
+For information on this API, see the [Hyperparameter API](@ref).